libbyschuknight/tid_til/javascript/react_for_beginner_notes.md

 This doesn't do anything, doesn't have any custom data, it gets feed in the data it needs, so there is no need for it to be a full blown react component, simply a render function that renders out some HTMl -> stateless functional component.

-If your component is only has a render method and prop types and we can make it a stateless functional component.
+If your component only has a render method and proptypes then we can make it a stateless functional component.

 ```js
 function Header() {